Bhaswati-Mahanta/Credit_Card_Financial_Dashboard/README.md

-# Credit_Card_Financial_Dashboard
+# Credit_Card_Financial_weekly_Dashboard

 # Problem Statement :

-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+This project focuses on the creation of a realtime comprehensive credit card weekly dashboard that provides stakeholders with key insights into the operations and trends of a credit card and portfolio.
+The goal is to offer detailed metrics and help in analyzing credit card usage patterns, revenue generation, customer behavior and overall portfolio health.

 Steps followed

-Step 1 : Created two tables in PgAdmin PosgresSql tools and imported the data from a CSV file. for creating Credit Card Transaction Table, the following DAX expression was written;
+Step 1 : Created two tables in PgAdmin PosgresSql tools and imported the data from a CSV file. for creating Credit Card Transaction Table, the following Sql query was written;

     CREATE TABLE credit_card (
 Client_Num INT,